A dislocation is a separation of two bones where they meet at a joint. Joints are areas where two bones come together.

 - Create a safe environment around your home.

-- Pay careful attention to preventing falls by gating stairways and keeping windows closed and locked.
+- Help prevent falls by placing gates at stairways and keeping windows closed and locked.

-- Supervise children carefully.
+- Keep a watchful eye on children at all times.
 There is no substitute for close supervision, no matter how safe the environment or situation appears to be.

 - Teach children how to be safe and look out for themselves.

 To help prevent dislocations in adults:

 - To avoid falls, do not stand on chairs, countertops, or other unstable objects.

-- Eliminate throw rugs, especially around the elderly.
+- Eliminate throw rugs, especially around older adults.

 - Wear protective gear when participating in contact sports.